knowledge-computing/mapkurator-doc/docs/modules/merge.md

 python3 stich_output.json --input_dir='folder_contains_patch_level_jsons' --output_geojson='map_level_prediction.geojson' --shift_size=1000
 ```

-* --input_dir: input directory to the patch-level spotting results in json
+* `--input_dir`: input directory to the patch-level spotting results in json
-* --output_geojson: output path to save the map-level geojson
+* `--output_geojson`: output path to save the map-level geojson
-* --shift_size: image patch size and shift size, should be the same as the one used in cropping module
+* `--shift_size`: image patch size and shift size, should be the same as the one used in cropping module

 The above command saves the geometry y-coordinates as negative values.
 If you want to save them as positive values, add `--eval_only` parameter to the above command.
 But the geojson produced with `--eval_only` does not align with the map image in QGIS.